hanielreenadr18/Deep-Learning---Exp6/README.md

-# EXPERIMENT 06: NAMED ENTITY RECOGNITION
+# EXPERIMENT 06: Implement a Simple LSTM using TensorFlow/Keras

 ## **DL- Developing a Deep Learning Model for NER using LSTM**